pooji192004/Hospital-Management-SQL-/README.md

         - Hospital records
 The project is implemented using MySQL.

-ER Diagram:
+# ER Diagram:
-          The ER Diagram of the database is included in this repository as:`erd hospital.mwb`
+          The ER Diagram of the database is included in this repository as:

   .It shows relationships between all entities in the system.

-Technologies Used
+# Technologies Used
          - MysQL
          - MySQL Workbench
          - SQL (DDL, DML, Constraints)